busterjs/buster-docs/getting-started.rst

         }
     });

-See the :doc:`hybrid testing <hybrid-testing>` documentation for more.
+See the :ref:`hybrid testing <hybrid-testing>` documentation for more.